-Let’s examine several types of books and their readers, and possibly this will help you find your next most loved book and a new to you book Genre you may not have realized you are looking for.
+Let’s examine several types of books and their readers.
+This may help you find your next favorite book and a new book Genre you may not have realized you are looking for.
+Find a home in awesome books, and you will never feel alone.

 Although I am an avid reader, I have begun the odd book and never finished it.
 I have been unable to put down others and have stayed up most of the night reading.
 This has led me to do some soul-searching to learn more about my particular reading style.
 I find I am a very impatient reader.
 The lines have to grab me and pull me in.
 It is kind of like a dance.